-You must be born is a beautiful dialogue between unborn twins.
+You must be born is a beautiful dialogue between soon-expected twins.

-Once upon a time a pair of twins were conceived in the womb.
-The months went by and the one turned to the other and said: “We are changing, what do you think it means?”
+Once upon a time a pair of twins were conceived in a womb.
+The months went by and the one turned to the other and said, “We are changing; what do you think it means?”

 “It means that we are getting close to being born,” said the other.

-An unsettling chill crept over the two, and they feared, for they knew that birth meant leaving their world behind them.
+An unsettling chill crept over the two, and they feared, for they knew that birth meant leaving their known-world behind them.

 The one turned to the other and said, “What do you think, might there be life after birth?”

 “Yes I think so,” said the other.
-“Our existence here is so that we can grow and develop in order to prepare ourselves for life after birth, so that we will be strong enough for that life.”
+“Our existence here is so that we can grow and develop in order to prepare ourselves for life after birth, so that we will be strong enough to be independent.”